Dr. William Danforth, Founder (1926-2020)

 Born in St. Louis, Missouri, on April l0, l926, he received his B.A. from Princeton University and his M.D. from Harvard Medical School in l95l.
 After completing his internship in medicine at Barnes Hospital, St. Louis, Missouri, he served in the United States Navy from l952-54.
 He returned to St. Louis to continue his medical training at Barnes Hospital and at St. Louis Children’s Hospital.

 Dr. Danforth joined the Washington University Medical School faculty in l957.
 In l967, he was appointed professor of internal medicine, which is his present faculty rank at the University.
 From l965-7l, Dr. Danforth served as Vice Chancellor for Medical Affairs and as president of the Washington University Medical Center.
 Dr. Danforth became Washington University’s thirteenth Chancellor July l, l97l and served until his retirement June 30, l995.
 During this time the University recruited many eminent plant scientists.
-He also served as Chairman of the Board of Trustees of Washington University from July l, l995 to June 30, 1999.
+He also served as Chairman of the Board of Trustees of Washington University from July 1, l995 to June 30, 1999.
 Dr. Danforth is a member of the Institute of Medicine and served on the Council l977-79.

 Dr. Danforth was appointed to chair the Research, Education and Economics Task Force for the USDA by Agriculture Secretary Ann M. Veneman in 2003.
 The Task Force reported in 2004.
-That report led to legislation by the Congress that established the National Institute for Food and Agriculture, which began with great hopes for support for high quality agricultural research.
+That report led to legislation by the Congress that established the National Institute of Food and Agriculture, which began with great hopes for support for high quality agricultural research.